Brian Law: International career

-Law played for Wales U15 school boys, represented and captained the Youth team at U16, U18, U21s as well as the B team against England at Tranmere (5/12/90).
+Law played for Wales U15 schoolboys, represented and captained the youth team at U16, U18, and U21s, as well as the B team against England at Tranmere (5/12/90).
 Despite having only played a handful of games for Queens Park Rangers, Law was called up to the Wales senior squad in September 1988 (Holland) when, Rangers coach and Wales assistant manager, Peter Shreeves recommended him to Wales manager Terry Yorath after an injury crisis had resulted in a large number of withdrawals from the squad.
-He was an unused substitute against Holland, Italy and Malta however, he was handed his debut on 25 April 1990 in a 4–2 defeat to Sweden.
+He was an unused substitute against Holland, Italy, and Malta; however, he was handed his debut on 25 April 1990 in a 4-2 defeat to Sweden.
 Law was recalled to the squad, after his 2-year retirement from the game, for the 3-1 defeat away to Bulgaria (29/3/95).

 After football

 Following his retirement, Law earned a degree in sports science after undertaking a three-year course at Roehampton University.
 He later set up his own charities named Fit for Life and Sozo in 2003, designed to give teenagers in Birmingham access to sports such as football, hockey and streetball as well as set up musical workshops, resulting in Urban Chart success, reaching Number 7 with 'Detention' Artist : C4 ft Romo.
+In 2025 he was reported by The Times to be among the thousands of landlords and tenants affected by rules introduced after the Grenfell Tower fire.